tonypilz/singleton/README.md

  - control over seqcence and timepoint of construction/destruction
  - invalid access detection

-by separating instance access from instance lifetime, illustrated by the following example:
+This is achieved by separating the instance access from the instance lifetime, which is illustrated by the following example:

 ```cpp
 #include <src/InstanceRegistration.h>